-The 2020-21 season starts on October 23 (Girls) and October 30 (Boys) and concludes with the state basketball tournament on March 13 (girls) and March 20 (boys).
+The 2021-22 season starts on October 22 (Girls) and October 29 (Boys) and concludes with the state basketball tournament on March 12 (girls) and March 20 (boys).
 Given our everchanging circumstances with Covid-19, there may be adjustments throughout the season, and in tournament time.

-Communication is a key in the successful administration of any of our sports.
+Communication is key in the successful administration of any of our sports.
 I encourage you to ask questions or seek assistance by first going through your Athletic Administrator.
 We encourage YOUR communication with them to help us operate as efficiently as possible.
-I continue to try to keep you informed of changes and current information with 'Coach Memos' that are emailed and posted on the basketball pages.
+I will try to keep you informed of changes and current information with 'Coach Memos' that are emailed and posted on the basketball pages.
 Nearly all information can be found on the "Basketball" web pages (boys or girls).
 Please take the time to review the materials provided here, and I encourage coaches and officials to 'check the website' periodically.